rmnjaat/BranWave/README.md

    npm start
    ```

 That's it!
-LinuxBrainWave should now be running on your machine. 🎉
+BrainWave should now be running on your machine. 🎉

 ## Dependencies 📦

-LinuxBrainWave relies on the following dependencies:
+BrainWave relies on the following dependencies:

 - **@google/generative-ai**: Version ^0.2.0